Bankson T. Holcomb Jr.: World War II

 Shortly before the Japanese attack on Pearl Harbor, Captain Holcomb was transferred to Hawaii and was assigned to Station Hypo, under the command of Commander Joseph Rochefort.
 As an experienced linguist, he translated enemy messages and performed intelligence work.
 Holcomb served in this capacity until early 1942, when he was assigned to the staff of Carrier Division 2 under the command of Vice Admiral William Halsey.

 He and three radio operators were assigned to the aircraft carrier USS Enterprise to intercept and translate the enemy's radio traffic.
 Holcomb participated in the Marshalls–Gilberts raids at the beginning of February 1942 and, for his work during the raids and the Pearl Harbor attack, he was decorated with Navy Commendation Medal with Combat "V".

 Holcomb subsequently returned to Station Hypo and received temporary promotion to major in May 1942.
-He served at Station Hypo until December 1942, when he was transferred to Chungking, China, and appointed officer in charge of the communications and intelligence activities there.
+He served at Station Hypo until December 1942, when he was transferred to Chongqing, China, and appointed officer in charge of the communications and intelligence activities there.
 In this capacity, he also served as a member of the U.S. Naval Advisory Group and instructor for Kuomintang guerrillas.
 While in China, he was promoted to the rank of lieutenant colonel on March 1, 1943.

 In 1944, Holcomb was transferred back to the United States and assigned to the ONI's OP-20-GZ, under the command of Commander Redfield B. Mason and worked as language officer on China/Japan Intelligence matters.

 Lieutenant Colonel Holcomb returned to Pacific in the early 1945, when he was assigned as a radio intelligence and translation officer on the Task Force 58 staff under Admiral Raymond A. Spruance.
 He subsequently participated in the Battle of Iwo Jima and Battle of Okinawa with that command and was decorated with the Bronze Star Medal with Combat "V" for his distinguished work during the whole duration of the war, Holcomb was also decorated with the Legion of Merit with Combat "V".